 - Clothing Apparel

-- Any items that may be used to communicate with others bring enough batteries for all of those items.
+- For any items that may be used to communicate with others, bring enough batteries for all of those items.

-Every item you need when you are going to be out of your house should be written for an extended time.
+Every item you need when you are out of your house should be written for an extended time.
 Approach it as if there was genuine potential for you never returning to your home.
-It’s a tough thing to consider, but it is imperative to explore.
+It’s tough to consider, but it is imperative to explore.

-A checklist should also include information on what you will have to do as you leave your home during an emergency.
+A checklist should also include information on what you must do as you leave your home during an emergency.

 Read more about Bugging Out Know When to Evacuation During An Emergency

-- Make sure the car or other vehicle you will evacuate in has sufficient gas and is well maintained.
-You might need to get some extra gas and oil into the car to be safe.
+- Ensure the car or other vehicle you will evacuate has sufficient gas and is well maintained.
+You might need to get extra gas and oil into the car to be safe.

-- Make safety elements that are left in your house clearly visible.
-For example, leaving hoses or chain saws out in the accessible for firefighters to see will assist.
+- Make safety elements that are left in your house visible.
+For example, leaving hoses or chainsaws inaccessible for firefighters to see will assist.